Avogar/BlockChainTipsService/README.md

 - Adding organizations and employees to smart contract
 - Generating QR-codes for customers to send their tips/reviews
 - Sending tips to organizations or employees using QR-codes
-- Reviewing organizations or an employees usins QR-codes
+- Reviewing organizations or an employees using QR-codes
 - Ability to get the list of all reviews for specific employee or organization

 ## Installation